Raymond-exe/blackjack/README.md

 # Simple Blackjack

 > A Blackjack web application written with JavaScript, HTML and CSS.
-All graphics displayed are made with HTML elements (mostly divs and buttons).
+All on-screen graphics were made with HTML elements (mostly divs and buttons).

 ### ***How do I play?***
-In Blackjack, players compete against the dealer to attain the highest-valued deck without exceeding 21.
+In Blackjack, players compete against the dealer to attain the highest-valued hand without exceeding 21.
 Players start with 2 cards and may draw cards from the deck (known as "hit").
 The first card in the dealer's hand is revealed to the player, with the cards following it remaining hidden until the end of the player's turn.

 Numbered cards are valued according to their number, face cards have the value of 10, and Aces may be valued as 11 or 1 (up to the player).